github-for-unity/Unity/docs/using/authenticating-to-github.md

    <img src="images/github-authenticate.png" alt="GitHub menu item in the Window menu" width="350px"/>

-      If your account requires Two Factor Authencation.
-You will be prompted for your auth code.
+      If your account requires Two Factor Authentication, you will be prompted for your auth code.

       <img src="images/github-two-factor.png" alt="GitHub menu item in the Window menu" width="350px"/>

-Before you authenticate, you must already have a GitHub account.
+You will need to create a GitHub account before you can sign in, if you don't have one already.

 - For more information on creating a GitHub account, see "[Signing up for a new GitHub account](https://help.github.com/articles/signing-up-for-a-new-github-account/)".

 ### Personal access tokens

-If all signin options above fail, you can manually create a personal access token and use it as your password.
+If the sign in operation above fails, you can manually create a personal access token and use it as your password.

 The scopes for the personal access token are: `user`, `repo`.
 - *user* scope: Grants access to the user profile data.
 We currently use this to display your avatar and check whether your plans lets you publish private repositories.